 To any in this presence, I desire

 To reconcile me to his friendly peace:

 'Tis death to me to be at enmity;

-I hate it and desire all good man's leve

 I hate it, and desire all good men's love.

 Explore the ways in which Shakespeare makes this passage so ironic in the light of what has already happened in the play.